 What is the Best Way to Groom an Australian Cattle Dog?

 The best ways to groom a Cattle Dog are brushing, occasional bathing, and drying if necessary.

 - Brushing: It is recommended to brush a Cattle Dog once a week to remove loose hair, distribute natural oils through the coat, and clean off surface dirt.
-Regular brushing with a brush similar to Hertzko’s self-cleaning one also helps stimulate the skin to help avoid build-up.
+Regular brushing with a brush like Hertzko’s self-cleaning also helps stimulate the skin to help avoid build-up.

 - Bathing: An ACD shouldn’t need regular baths as their double coats help to repel dirt.
 Additionally, frequent bathing can remove the natural oils which can lead to dry skin.
-However, giving a Cattle Dog an occasional bath can remove excess hair during the summer and winter shed cycles and clean up after particularly messy activities.
-A gentle shampoo or if necessary, a natural flea or tick preventing shampoo will clean without drying the skin.
-Make sure to wash out shampoo thoroughly, as soap residue can actually attract dirt and dist.
+But, giving a Cattle Dog an occasional bath can remove excess hair during the summer and winter shed cycles and clean up after particularly messy activities.
+A gentle shampoo or if necessary, a natural flea or tick-preventing shampoo will clean without drying the skin.
+Make sure to wash out shampoo thoroughly, as soap residue can actually attract dirt and dust.

 - Drying: Blotting the coat with a towel should suffice in removing most of the water and any leftover dirt.
 Blow dryers can also be used to finish off the drying process.